States struggle with pushback after wave of policing reforms

 Five pilot programs began last year in various regions of the state, but some supporters of the law were disappointed when an amendment approved by the Legislature earlier this year gave localities with populations of 40,000 and under the ability to opt out of the system.

+Between Aug.
+15 and Sept.
+30, when the first of two co-response teams was activated, there were 69 calls.
+None resulted in arrests, the use of force or injuries.
+Nine people were taken into custody for involuntary hospitalization, and 87% were given referrals to community mental health providers.

+“We’re not going to fix every bad outcome,” Lindstrom said, “but we want to further reduce them, to increase resources so people can have more confidence that if you call 911 or call 988 you’re going to get help, you’re not going to get hurt.”

 Lavoie reported from Richmond, Virginia; Monnay reported from College Park, Maryland; Rihl reported from Las Vegas.
-Rachel Konieczny in Phoenix and Steve Karnowski in Minneapolis also contributed.
+Rachel Konieczny in Phoenix and Steve Karnowski in Minneapolis also contributed reporting.

 This story was supported by Columbia University’s Ira A. Lipman Center for Journalism and Civil and Human Rights in conjunction with Arnold Ventures.